Barry-Fraser-Anderson/robotfriends/README.md

+# Robotfriends
-JavaScript/React Training Exercise
+A JavaScript/React Training Exercise

 From the Udemy course: The Complete Web Developer: Zero to Mastery

 URL: https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/

-Outline of topics covered:
+## Synopsis
+A social media site for robots

+## Topics Covered

 - Intro to React.js
 - create-react-app